Buddhism

 2. all contaminated things are miserable ;

-3. all phenomena are selfless ;
+3. all phenomena lack substantial nature ;

 4. nirvâna is peace.